 Another technology the TSA has deployed to enhance identity verification is Credential Authentication Technology.
-This, in concert with REAL IDs, which regrettably have been delayed until 2025, as a requirement for air travel, provide a more robust process for identity verification.
+This, in concert with REAL IDs, which regrettably have been delayed until 2025 as a requirement for air travel, provide a more robust process for identity verificanity to participate by opting in at these locations.